zultron/docker-bb-mk/README.md

     bin/dbb -H d8-64-posix --build

-# Running the Docker container
+# Initializing and running the Docker container

+Initialize the Docker container SSH keys and Build master and slave:

+	bin/dbb -H d8-64-posix --init

 Create and run the Docker container: